 A Macalester art degree prepares students for graduate study in art or art history and forms the foundation for professional practice in the arts.
 The non-major is offered the basis for a lifetime appreciation of the arts.
 Macalester art students find and create roles for themselves in which they serve their communities through the practice of art, its presentation, documentation, interpretation, appreciation, and conservation.

 Visiting artists have included Barbara Kruger, Coco Fusco, Hanneline Rogeberg, Michael Mazur, Mark Dion, Catherine Opie, Parastou Forouhar, Camille Billops, Kara Walker, John Hitchcock, June Wayne, Duane Hanson, Mike Konopacki, Nezaket Ekici, Wing Young Huie, Endi Poskovic, Dorothy Akpene Amenuke, Peter Happel Christian, Marnix Everaert, Chris Larson, Wang Dong Ling, Tattfoo Tan, Edith Chávez, Hock E Aye Vi Edgar Heap of Birds, and Liu Zhenxiong.

-Visiting scholars have included Elizabeth Armstrong, MIA, Stuart Gibson, UNESCO; Maxwell K. Hearn, Metropolitan Museum; Matthew Welch, MIA, Erika Doss, University of Notre Dame, Gennifer Weisenfeld, Duke University, Pawel Leszkowicz, USC Libraries, Richard Bodman, St. Olaf College and Julia Andrews, Ohio State University.
+Visiting scholars have included Elizabeth Armstrong, MIA; Stuart Gibson, UNESCO; Maxwell K. Hearn, Metropolitan Museum; Matthew Welch, MIA; Erika Doss, University of Notre Dame; Gennifer Weisenfeld, Duke University; Pawel Leszkowicz, USC Libraries; Richard Bodman, St. Olaf College; Stephanie Cunningham, Museum Hue; and Julia Andrews, Ohio State University.